GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Background

-Automated algorithm selection typically involves (i) extracting problem information, (ii) collecting solver performance data, and (iii) training a predictive model to select a solver for an unseen problem~\citep{alissa2023automated}.
-In continuous black-box optimisation, a widely used instantiation is \textbf{exploratory landscape analysis} (ELA), which estimates properties such as modality, curvature, and separability from a limited set of sampled evaluations~\citep{kerschke2019automated}.
-This line of work has also provided a widely reused COCO/BBOB reference setup, including common probing budgets, solver portfolios, and evaluation conventions, and therefore serves as a common baseline for subsequent AS studies~\citep{kerschke2019automated}.
-Broader reviews of AS frameworks and problem representations are given in~\citet{ma2025toward} and~\citet{cenikj2026survey}, and here we focus on work most directly related to static representations and transfer under limited probing budgets.
+In continuous black-box optimization, a widely used representation paradigm is \textbf{Exploratory Landscape Analysis} (ELA), which estimates properties such as modality, curvature, separability, and conditioning from a limited set of sampled evaluations~\cite{kerschke2019automated}.
+Information-content landscape analysis provides an important related line, showing that compact descriptors extracted from sampled continuous landscapes can support problem characterization and downstream learning tasks~\cite{munoz2014exploratory}.
+Together, these methods establish the premise that limited probes can reveal solver-relevant landscape structure.
+They have also provided a widely reused COCO/BBOB reference setting, including common probing budgets, solver portfolios, and evaluation conventions, and therefore serve as common baselines for subsequent AS studies~\cite{kerschke2019automated}.
+Broader reviews of AS frameworks and black-box optimization representations are given in~\cite{ma2025toward,cenikj2026survey}.
+Here we focus on static representations and their transfer behavior.

-Later-developed methods explore replacing handcrafted ELA vectors with topological summaries based on layered persistence images~\citep{petelin2024tinytla} and, more recently, deep representations derived from sampled evaluations.
-Controlled comparisons show that feature-free learned representations can be competitive with, and in some settings outperform, classical ELA under matched supervision and evaluation protocols~\citep{prager2022automated}.
-Subsequent work explores static learned embeddings from sampled evaluations, including VAE-based latent encodings in DoE2Vec~\citep{van2023doe2vec}, transformer-based selectors in TransOptAS~\citep{cenikj2024transoptas}, and self-supervised transformer representations in Deep-ELA~\citep{seiler2025deep}.
-These studies suggest that learned representations can improve robustness and be complementary to classical ELA~\citep{van2023doe2vec,seiler2024learned,seiler2024synergies}.
+Later-developed methods explore replacing handcrafted ELA vectors with topological summaries based on layered persistence images~\cite{petelin2024tinytla} and, more recently, learned representations derived from sampled evaluations.
+Controlled comparisons show that deep representations from sampled evaluations can be competitive with, and in some settings outperform, classical ELA under matched supervision and evaluation protocols~\cite{prager2022automated}.
+Subsequent work studies static learned embeddings from sampled evaluations, including VAE-based latent encodings in DoE2Vec~\cite{van2023doe2vec}, transformer-based selectors in TransOptAS~\cite{cenikj2024transoptas}, and self-supervised transformer representations in Deep-ELA~\cite{seiler2025deep}.
+A closely related visual-representation direction renders evaluations over random 2-d subspaces of the problem domain as contour plots to learn solver performance, showing that spatial landscape information can be useful for AS without handcrafted ELA features~\cite{yuan2026beyond}.
+These studies suggest that learned representations can improve robustness and be complementary to classical ELA~\cite{van2023doe2vec,seiler2024learned,seiler2024synergies}.